Advertorial

 Daily doses for Ritual, Perelel, and Needed prenatal supplements

-If taking many pills is difficult for you, then Ritual’s 2-pill-per-day plan is the way to go.
+If taking many pills is difficult for you, then Ritual’s 2-pill-per-day plan is easiest to manage.
 Our testers also noted the small, scented insert that helps mask the “algae odor” common to prenatal supplements with Omega-3 DHA.
 That odor can be a barrier in consuming especially in the first trimester when pregnant women are most sensitive to smell.

 Perelel’s daily dose is 5 pills, portioned in convenient sachets.
 Most testers found that these could be comfortably taken all at once.
 Perelel also offers a powder version of its prenatal vitamin for those experiencing nausea or difficulty swallowing pills.